 TikTok LIVE is great for driving brand awareness but is also good for driving sales.
 In the US, 50% of TikTok users have bought something after watching a TikTok LIVE event.
-A skincare brand in Wales, Mallows Beauty, have remarked that a two-hour LIVE event brought in more revenue than an entire week of sales at their flagship store in Cardiff.
+A skincare brand in Wales, Mallows Beauty, has said that a two-hour LIVE event brought in more revenue than an entire week of sales at its flagship store in Cardiff.

 How to Sell on TikTok Shop

-There are 4 processes that businesses are required to go through to start selling on TikTok Shop.
+There are four processes that businesses are required to go through to start selling on TikTok Shop.

-- Sign up to sell – This takes just 2 minutes.
+- Sign up to sell – This takes just two minutes.
 All you need is an email address and country-specific phone number or your TikTok account.

-- Fill out the application form – This will take slightly longer but not by much!
-Roughly 10-30 minutes depending on if you are in the UK or US.
+- Fill out the application form – This will take slightly longer, roughly 10-30 minutes, depending on if you are in the UK or US.
 You will need some form of identity to complete the form, either in the form of a certificate of incorporation, a driver’s licence or a passport.